jiem/my-common/README.md

     var lib2 = require('http://path/to/your/lib2');
     var lib3 = require('http://path/to/your/lib3');

-Wait that `lib1` and `lib3` are loaded (libs are passed as args so to they can be in the local scope)
+Wait that `lib1` and `lib3` are loaded (libs are passed as args so that they can be in the local scope)

     scope(function(lib1, lib3) {
       lib1.method();
       lib3.method();
       ....
     }, lib1, lib3);

 Wait that all libs are loaded by passing arg `true`